skomski/DKIMVerifier/README.md

 * verifyDMARCAlignment: additional verify DMARC DKIM Alignment for valid signatures (default: false)

 Result:
-* status: an overall status, Valid or Valid_Insecure if any of the dkim signatures in the mail returned this result
+* status: an overall status, Valid or Insecure if any of the dkim signatures in the mail returned this result
 * signatures: the individual signature results, good to check for DKIM Risks if the overall result is only Valid_Insecure
 * emailFromSender: the extracted email from the From: mail header field
 * extractedDomainFromSender: the extracted domain from the From: mail header field, used for the DKIM SDID and DMARC alignment checks